APTN National News

 In less than two weeks she’s recorded taxicabs, a city vehicle but mainly guys in nice cars.

 They come quick and often.
-Rolling up to talk to a young Indigenous woman standing on the corner of Ellice Avenue and Furby Street.
+Rolling up to talk to an Indigenous woman, 21, standing on the corner of Ellice Avenue and Furby Street.

 They don’t see the girl in the shadows.

-A black truck pulls up at just after 6 a.m., the 20th car she’s recorded in June on that corner, for the same girl – her friend Tara McKay, 21.
+A black truck pulls up at just after 6 a.m., the 20th car she’s recorded in June on that corner, for the same girl – her friend, who we are calling Amy.

-If she doesn’t return, the girl in the shadows will at least have a plate number to give police.
+If Amy doesn’t return, the girl in the shadows will at least have a plate number to give police.

-Her murder remains unsolved and McKay knows the dangers of working that corner.
+Her murder remains unsolved and Amy knows the dangers of working that corner.

 Especially since the corner has been in the news in the last few weeks.
 Just two buildings north on Furby is an apartment building where Fontaine’s cousin was charged by police this month for pimping a 17-year-old girl from inside Unit 4.
 Fontaine was also reportedly inside the building before she went missing.